lbrn/new-jekyll-lbrn/README.md

 -(Note that current PI profiles have less info atm and need to be updated) -Fixed repeat title on Project Investigator page -Updated Project investigator page with the same true/false code, set to True The Current/previous PI sections all have a block of code now, which contains       {% if (variable).active == true %}  which controls which group it displays, followed by some nested loops that put every 2 profiles in a div for display purposes.
 Updating which section is shown should be as simple as changing true/false

+-The titles on the people page that toggle section visibility are controlled via a combo of javascript and css.
+The javascript is partially old code adapted to the new site, including using bootstrap.
+Clicking on the title hides the section containing the profiles associated with it (identified by a class that's coded to respond when clicked, e.g. .piac), and adds the "on" class to the title.
+Adding the class to the title also triggers some css that flips the arrow/caret section (.on .caret{css here}).